ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/intro.md

 ----
 # Overview

-* draft-box-add-requirements describes what we need to upgrade from unencrypted to encrypted.
+* draft-box-add-requirements-02 describes what we need to upgrade from unencrypted to encrypted, in an untrusted network.
-* DEER provides a mechanism for this.
+* DEER and draft-btw-add-home suggest mechanisms for part of this space.
 * What's next for ADD?
 * In these slides: three scenarios beyond simple upgrade, with proposed requirements
 ----